 Student Success Collaborative-Navigate

-Welcome to the inaugural post of the Student Success Collaborative™ (SSC) blog for community colleges, Navigating Student Success.
+Welcome to the inaugural post of the Student Success Collaborative™ (SSC) blog for community colleges, the Community College Blog.
 Through this medium, we’ll share news, perspectives, and insights to help SSC members and their teams leverage our unique onboarding platform, Navigate, in new ways and ground their student success initiatives in breaking ideas, practices and research.

 There is no doubt that technology—in this case, EAB’s direct-to student platform, Navigate—can drive real change, but technology alone won’t guarantee every student meets their education goals.
 That’s why at EAB we believe that by bringing together some of the brightest, most motivated minds in higher education, we can combine the power of insights with the scale and simplicity of technology to help more students succeed.

 As our earliest members, you have played an integral role in the development of the platform, and we are excited to continue to solicit your feedback as we grow.
 We currently partner with 15 member institutions, and through these partnerships we will serve nearly 500,000 students across 10 states.

 Our membership started with a select group of progressive college leaders who understood our vision and the positive impact a comprehensive, guided onboarding platform can have in our industry.
 These early partners worked alongside our team of researchers, user experience experts, developers, and consultants to create the Navigate platform as it is today.
 As the membership grows, the platform improves; leadership teams help identify the most important components of the platform to get right, students provide feedback on functionality and design, and our team spreads these best practices and lessons learned across the collaborative.

 Interested in currently available resources in the Community College Executive Forum research library on maximizing student services and meeting the completion challenge?
 Check out the resources available in our insight centers.